ansonwhc/ansonwhc/README.md

 <h3>:man_technologist: About Me:</h3>

-- I am a Junior DevOps Consultant :computer:
+- I am a DevOps Consultant :computer:
 - Background in Mathematical Economics and Statistics :books:
 - Experience in Finance :chart_with_upwards_trend: and Machine Learning :robot: